prabujayant/prabujayant/README.md

 <h2 align="center">📚 Publications 📚</h2>

 - *Intrusion Detection in Network Traffic Using LSTM and Deep Learning*
 - *Smart Health Monitoring and Anomaly Detection Using IoT and AI* (ICoICI 2024)
+- *Adaptive ML Framework for SaaS Traffic Classification in Cloud Ecosystem* (ICWIHI 2025)

 ---